Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 ***Let's kick off with the musical history stuff.
 What kind of shit did you listen to growing up?***

 *Vic*: I initially got into punk rock music around the age of eleven.
 Ten or eleven, and that was with getting into Bad Religion, Green Day, Offspring, those bands were all really popular around that time.
-It was like the second, in the states (I'm sure it was worldwide) but it was like [the second boom of punk rock in the early nineties](https://en.wikipedia.org/wiki/punk_rock#revival), it killed off grunge.
+It was like the second, in the states (I'm sure it was worldwide) but it was like [[https://en.wikipedia.org/wiki/punk_rock#revival]], it killed off grunge.
 Beforehand I'd always just listened to whatever was on the radio or whatever my parents were playing in the car and whatnot.
 It was right around that age where I started developing my own taste and what I wanted to listen to.
 I picked up very early on psychobilly, via [Beavis and Butthead](https://www.youtube.com/watch?v=qlvkr10daae), [Reverend Horton Heat](http://www.reverendhortonheat.com) and they had other psychobilly videos on there.
 I always thought that was such a cool band and that started my wanting to get into learning about other bands with upright.
 So, it's just a slow progression.

 ***That seems to be the way most people go.
 It's like, punk rock and then kind of work your way backwards in time and then merge it all together later.***